espressif/esp-idf/SpinDance_Fork_Changes.md

 - **Protocomm BLE Connectivity Reporting**
   - Added reporting of BLE peer connectivity state (connected, connected securely, not connected)
   - Embedded Starter Kit reports these states to analagous pubsub topic IDs in the pubsub namespace `WIFI_TOPIC_NS`
   - Note: We'd likely want to implement this for `Security2` if/when we migrate to ESP IDF v5.
-UV Angel used this to display LEDs of different colors depending upon the state.
+Used to display LEDs of different colors depending upon the state.
   - Impacted ESP IDF files:
     - protocomm_security.h
     - protocomm_ble.h